‘Motherhood is a sisterhood’: TODAY hosts on how they support each other behind the scenes

 - Oops!Something went wrong.Please try again later.

-"Motherhood is a sisterhood," Savannah Guthrie told TODAY exclusively when the women got together at a New York City restaurant to chat.
+"Motherhood is a sisterhood," said Savannah Guthrie when the women got together at a New York City restaurant to chat.
 She and her husband, Michael Feldman, are parents to Vale, 9, and Charlie, 7.

 "Half of it is just being like, 'Yeah.
 I’m terrible at that, too.'
 Or, 'Yeah.
 I got mad at my kids about that, too,'" Savannah said.

-TODAY.com joined the moms of TODAY for an exclusive look at their early Mother's Day celebration that led to some real talk about the joys and challenges of motherhood.
-Tune in Friday morning to TODAY to see everything they talked about — and the sweet surprise they each got from their children.
+TODAY.com joined the moms of TODAY for an exclusive look at their early Mother’s Day celebration that led to some real talk about the joys and challenges of motherhood.
+Now we’re sharing some of the moments that didn’t make it on-air.

 "None of us know what to do," added Dylan, who is raising Calvin, 7, Oliver, 4, and Rusty, 2, with her husband, Brian Fichera.